 Remember that scene from ‘Working Girl’ where Melanie Griffith explains to the potential business partners exactly how she came up with her profitable idea?

-The key to her success in that moment was twofold:
+The key to her success at that moment was twofold:

 - She fostered a habit of reading widely from many disparate sources.